1. Changelog

 —

-, if there are no previous enumeration constants in the enumerator list and no explicit = with a defining integer constant expression; or,
+, if there are no previous enumeration constants in the enumerator list and no explicit = with a defining integer constant expression; or,int

-, if given explicitly with = and the value of the integer constant expression is representable by an
+, if given explicitly with = and the value of the integer constant expression is representable by anint ; or,int

 last the previous enumeration constant withadded to it.
-If such an integer constant expression would overflow or wraparound the value of the previous enumeration constant from the addition of
+If such an integer constant expression would overflow or wraparound the value of the previous enumeration constant from the addition of1 , the type takes on either:1

 — a suitably sized signed integer type (excluding the bit-precise signed integer types) capable of representing the value of the previous enumeration constant plus